-UK Prime Minister Calls for Ban on Some Pro-Palestinian Protests Over Antisemitism Concerns
+UK Prime Minister Proposes Restrictions on Some Pro-Palestinian Protests

 Key Facts

-- Prime Minister Keir Starmer has urged a ban on certain protests, citing antisemitism concerns.
+- Prime Minister Keir Starmer has called for a ban on some protest chants, specifically 'globalise the Intifada'.

 - Minister Alex Davies-Jones stated that any further restrictions must be balanced with the fundamental right to protest.

-- Some officials claim pro-Palestinian marches have been 'hijacked' by individuals using inflammatory language.
+- Starmer and other officials have expressed concern that some pro-Palestinian marches have been 'hijacked' by individuals using inflammatory language.

 What Happened